LaurenceJJones/workshop-katacoda/crowdsec-breach-recovery/elk/step3.md

-Lets point out a key piece of information:
+Let's point out a key piece of information:
-- The sample data shown **MUST** have been taken from their wordpress eCommerce site.
+- The sample data shown **MUST** have been taken from their WordPress eCommerce site.

-Lets start with the web server logs.
-We can use the search bar to search for `event.dataset : nginx.access` to filter down to the apache access logs.
+Let's start with the web server logs.
+Use the search bar and search for `event.dataset : nginx.access` to filter to Apache access logs.

-Now this is still a lot of data and can be quite overwhelming.
-Sometimes using KQL (Kibana query language) is quite limiting so we are going to switch our to lucence query language.
-You can do this by clicking on filter dropdown menu to the left of the search bar then switch language at the bottom to **Lucene**.
+This is still a lot of data and can be overwhelming.
+KQL (Kibana Query Language) can be limiting here, so switch to Lucene query language.
+Do this by clicking the filter dropdown to the left of the search bar, then switch language at the bottom to **Lucene**.

 Now we should filter the logs to see if any query strings have been used.
 Most commonly in backdoor shells you will see a query string called `cmd` or `q`.
 We can use the following query to filter down to logs that contain the query string `cmd` or `q`: